Best States for FIRE

 Where these numbers come from

-Rent and home price figures use city-level planning data from Relocation by Numbers — designed for consistent comparison across cities and states.
-They are directional estimates for FIRE planning, not live market listings.
+Rent and home price figures use city-level planning data from Relocation by Numbers.
+They are designed for consistent comparison across locations, not live market listings.

 Frequently asked questions about FIRE in Tennessee